d-pettersson/Raytracer/Google_tests/lib/googlemock/docs/cook_book.md

-Believe it or not, the *vast majority* of the time spent on compiling a mock class is in generating its constructor and destructor, as they perform non-trivial tasks (e.g. verification of the expectations).
+Believe it or not, the *vast majority* of the time spent on compiling a mock class is in generating its constructor and destructor, as they perform non-trivial tasks (e.g_. verification of the expectations).
 What's more, mock methods with different signatures have different types and thus their constructors/destructors need to be generated by the compiler separately.
 As a result, if you mock many different types of methods, compiling your mock class